aleksandar-todorovic/elementaryOS_indicators_ultimate_collection/README.md

 * Feel free to share and modify content!

 * If you like what I'm doing, please consider donation.
-BTC wallet adress is easy to find in installation guides.
+BTC wallet adress: `12ns4xs83kXmnVYjCC9N8Q8B4Cmd5gx4j5`

 S.Kaczmarek